Chain¶

 The L1 <prefix>_fan_in_disagreement matview surfaces violations

-on Today's Exceptions under check_type='fan_in_disagreement';
+on L1 Exceptions under check_type='fan_in_disagreement';

 the magnitude column carries the actual parent_count and the